Eastern Turkey Itinerary: How To Explore Upper Mesopotamia

 Day 7 – one of the highlights in my Southeastern Turkey itinerary: Mount Nemrut

-You will drive from Diyarbakir to Mount Nemrut about two and a half hours, as the distance is about 160 km.
+You will drive from Diyarbakir to Mount Nemrut for about two and a half hours, as the distance is about 160 km.

 Mount Nemrut is the largest mountain in Mesopotamia.
 A UNESCO heritage site, it contains the tombs of King Antiochus I, huge statues of gods up to 10 meters high and weighing up to 6 tons.